SANBI-NBA/nbaR/README.md

 ## How to cite this package

-You can cite this package like this “tables and figures were produced using the NBA.package R package (Besseling et al., 2024)”.
+You can cite this package like this “tables and figures were produced using the nbaR R package (Besseling et al., 2024)”.
 Here is the full bibliographic reference to include in your reference list (don’t forget to update the ‘last accessed’ date):

 To cite package ‘nbaR’ in publications use: